 Satan will be in the Bottomless Pit.
 Antichrist and the False Prophet will be in the Lake of Fire.

 I might mention that the nations of saved people are the inheritance of the Royal Priesthood.
 This can be seen clearly in Revelation chapter 21:

 The nations will walk by its light, and the kings of the earth will bring their splendor into it.
 (Revelation 21:24)

 “It’s light” is referring, of course, to the new Jerusalem.
 The new Jerusalem is the city of the Royal Priesthood.

-If my understanding is correct, throughout the thousand-year Kingdom Age the saints who are governing the earth will have ready access to the new Jerusalem, which yet will be in the spirit realm.
-They will minister to these less mature members of the Church, of the Bride of the Lamb, until they also come to the measure of the stature of the fullness of Christ, as the Apostle Paul promised.
+If my understanding is correct, throughout the thousand-year Kingdom Age, the saints who are governing the earth will have ready access to the new Jerusalem, which will still be in the spirit realm.
+They will minister to the less mature members of the Church, of the Bride of the Lamb, until they also come to the measure of the stature of the fullness of Christ, as the Apostle Paul promised.